The City of Lompoc wants to ensure that our community has the latest information and most useful resources regarding the COVID-19 pandemic.

 Recreation and Library Services and Programs

-The City of Lompoc Recreation Division has cancelled the 2020 Kiwanis Easter Egg Hunt along with other recreation programming, as a precautionary measure due to the worldwide COVID-19 outbreak.
+The City of Lompoc Recreation Division has cancelled recreation programming as a precautionary measure due to the worldwide COVID-19 outbreak.

-In addition, the Lompoc Recreation Division has cancelled all programs with the exception of the Senior Nutrition Program and the Brown Bag Program.
-Other programming will remain cancelled until further notice.
+The Lompoc Recreation Division has cancelled all programs with the exception of the Senior Nutrition Program and the Brown Bag Program.
+Programming will remain cancelled until further notice.

 The Lompoc Aquatic Center and Dick DeWees Community & Senior Center are closed to the public until further notice.